QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

 **Co-author: Chase Coleman**

-In addition what's in Anaconda, this lecture uses the quantecon library
+In addition to what's in Anaconda, this lecture uses the quantecon library

 .. code-block:: ipython
   :class: hide-output